Anon-LeoH/JWHW/README.md

 The structure of the chat system.

 ####Functional Structure
-* Client\_Vertion1  The version without private chat UI
-* Client\_Version2  The version with private chat UI
+* Client\_Version2  The version with private chat UI and two added function
-* Server            The version which can support both version of client
+* Server            The version which can support any version of client

 ###Environment
 The test environment is Ubuntu LTS12.04.